 - Is under 3 months (12 weeks) and has a temperature of 100.4°F or higher

-- Has a temperature over 100.4°F plus any of these symptoms:
+- Has a temperature of 100.4°F or higher plus any of these symptoms

 - Severe headache